 Sensual lips are a key element of almost every photo in every fashion magazine.
 Unfortunately, not everyone is blessed with a pair of naturally beautiful and plump lips.
 The few who are don't get to keep them forever without a little help.
 Over time, the sun, the elements, smoking and the aging process take their toll.
 The corners of the mouth begin to droop.
 The V-shaped area of the upper lip known as Cupid's Bow begins to flatten out and lose its youthful fullness.
 Vertical wrinkles or Smoker's Lines begin to appear, causing your lipstick to bleed.
 That once sensual look is gone or greatly diminished.

-Dr. Caglia performs Dermal Filler treatments and lip augmentation for patients from Dallas, Plano, Frisco, Allen, Fort Worth, Texas so that aging lips can be rejuvenated and less full lips can be enhanced.
+Dr. Caglia performs injectable Dermal Filler treatments and lip augmentation for patients from Dallas, Plano, Frisco, and McKinney so that aging lips can be rejuvenated and less full lips can be enhanced.
 The fillers generally used are the hyaluronic acid gel fillers with or without lidocaine called Juvederm, Juvederm XC, Perlane-L, Perlane, Restylane-L, Restylance.

 What are my treatment options?